In our everyday work sphere, we tend to have jobs which require our body to adapt in a certain manner.

 - Correct posture while sitting.
 Your laptop/desktop screen should be at eye level to a point just below the upper edge of the monitor.
 Your back should be supported.
 Thighs should be parallel to floor and feet resting on the floor or on a footrest

 - Elbows should be perpendicular while typing and as close to the waist as possible.
 Head should not be looking up or down but straight.
 The wrists should be straight while typing.
-It is advisable to lower the keyboard to elbow and wrist level.
+It is advisable to lower the keyboard to the elbow and wrist level.

 - Don’t maintain any fixed postures for long times.
 Take a micro-pause every 30 mins for 30 seconds.
 Shake your arms and hands.